- Our Staff - 2023/2024

 A useful guide for parents, which explains about the 'Pupil Premium' in more detail can be found here:

-If you would like to know how we have spent the pupil premium for this academic year, please see the document below:
+If you would like to know how we have spent the pupil premium and the impact it has had, please see the document below:

 To find out how pupils eligible for pupil premium funding achieve at Hyrstmount, please open the document below.